Using a Distribution to Find Probabilities In Exercises 11–26, fi... | Channels for Pearson+

 1

-Step 1: Identify the type of distribution to use.
-Since the problem involves the mean number of events (16 transplants per day) and asks for the probability of a specific number of events (exactly 12 transplants), this is a Poisson distribution problem.
-The Poisson distribution is used to model the probability of a given number of events occurring in a fixed interval of time or space when the events occur independently and at a constant average rate.
+Step 1: Identify the appropriate probability distribution to use.
+Since the problem involves the mean number of events (organ transplants) occurring per day and these events are independent, the Poisson distribution is appropriate.
+The Poisson distribution is defined by the parameter λ (lambda), which represents the mean number of occurrences in a fixed interval.
+Here, λ = 16 transplants per day.

-Step 2: Write down the formula for the Poisson probability distribution.
-The probability of observing exactly k events is given by: P(X = k) = (λ^k * e^(-λ)) / k!, where λ is the mean number of events, k is the specific number of events, and e is the base of the natural logarithm (approximately 2.718).
+Step 2: Define the probability formula for the Poisson distribution.
+The probability of observing exactly k events in a Poisson distribution is given by: P(X = k) = (λ^k * e^(-λ)) / k!, where k is the number of events, λ is the mean, and e is the base of the natural logarithm (approximately 2.718).

+Step 3: Translate the problem into a mathematical expression.
+The problem asks for the probability that the number of transplants is at least 8.
+This can be expressed as P(X ≥ 8).
+Using the complement rule, this is equivalent to 1 - P(X < 8), which can be rewritten as 1 - P(X ≤ 7).

 Verified video answer for a similar problem: